In the early days of the pandemic we saw a lot of quotes meant to inspire business leaders in our social media feeds. Some examples:

 But when a customer starts to defect, those salespeople often panic.
 They haven’t done even the minor preparation necessary to deal with this miniature crisis.
 So offering price concessions is an easy solution to keep the customer happy.

 That means you have no choice but to focus on retention right now.
-But, to steal an idea from JFK, this crisis is also an opportunity.
-Instead of relying on price concessions to keep everyone happy, now is the time to reexamine the five dimensions of value and consider how you can do a better job of meeting your customers’ needs in each of these key areas:
+But, to steal an idea from JFK, these miniature crises are also opportunities.
+Instead of relying on price concessions to keep everyone happy, reexamine the five dimensions of value and consider how you can do a better job of meeting your customers’ needs in each of these key areas:

-- Product — What changes can you make to packaging, quality, configurations, etc. to help your customers at this time?
+- Product — What changes can you make to packaging, quality, configurations, etc. to help your customers?

 - Service — Can additional support, training, fulfillment options, return policies, etc. help facilitate customers’ decisions to continue purchasing from you?